Non-profits see a decline in giving amid COVID-19 pandemic - The Oxford Eagle

 The reason behind the decline in charitable giving is a result of economic uncertainty.

-“As is true whenever a need arises, our community is extremely giving and I think its philanthropic nature is on display at all times through the many people who choose to invest in our community. whether that entails donating, volunteering, and/or advocating to support local initiatives and organizations,” Brummett said. “ As needs continue to rise at an alarming rate, I encourage people throughout Oxford and Lafayette County to please consider giving what they can however they can as every contribution makes a social media post shared.
+“As is true whenever a need arises, our community is extremely giving and I think its philanthropic nature is on display at all times through the many people who choose to invest in our community. whether that entails donating, volunteering, and/or advocating to support local initiatives and organizations,” Brummett said. “ As needs continue to rise at an alarming rate, I encourage people throughout Oxford and Lafayette County to please consider giving what they can however they can as every contribution makes a significant impact, even if it simply entails loose change in a donation canister, an hour volunteered, or a social media post shared.
 Investing in the LOU community is one investment that always yields incredible returns and you get to see the tremendous impact firsthand in the positive outcomes that occur.”

 City of Oxford and local artists present Shelter Show 2020